jwoehr/qisjob/README.md

 ## Install

-Do one of the following (preferably in a Python virtual environment set up for Qiskit)
+Do one of the following in the source directory (preferably in a Python virtual environment set up for Qiskit)

 * `make # gnu make, we have provided a Makefile`
 * `./setup.py install`